louis-thevenet/searxng-karakeep-engine/README.md

 ## How to Install

-- Copy this file to your `searx/engines/` directory.
+- Copy the `karakeep.py` file to your `searx/engines/` directory.
-- Add the following line to your `settings.yml` file under the `engines:` section:
+- Add the following lines to your `settings.yml` file under the `engines:` section:

   ```yaml
   - name: karakeep